dpjanes/iotdb-aws-toolkit/policies/README.md

 Because topic access control is tied to certicates, note:

-* if you use **topic-restricted**, assume that all the Things with the "group" share the same X.509 certficate
+* if you use **topic-group**, assume that all the Things with the "group" share the same X.509 certficate
-* if you use **topic-individual**, assume that every Thing will have its own X.509 certificate
+* if you use **topic-thing**, assume that every Thing will have its own X.509 certificate

 These can be mixed and matched, i.e. some things can be more nailed down than others.
 Obviously creating X.509 certificates for each thing is more work.